nikapps/saman-ussd/README.md

 ~~~

 #### 3. Set custom WSDL query string
-By default, if you append `?wsdl` to your endpoint uri you can see wsdl specification.
+By default, if you append `?wsdl` to your endpoint uri, you can see wsdl specification.
 If you want to set custom query string for that:

 ~~~php
 $samanUssd->setWsdlQueryString('WSDL');